nlp reframing image

 If I had to choose only one NLP (neuro-linguistic programming) approach to take with me to a nlp reframing explaineddesert island, it would probably be this one.
 It is easy to use, endlessly helpful in allowing you to access a more resourceful way of engaging with life, and requires no special tools or equipment – just you.
 And it might just be very helpful in handling some of the challenges of desert island life.

 When we are stressed, feel low, tired or overwhelmed it can be more difficult to find positive solutions.
-Whether it is finding more resourceful ways of dealing with situations at home or work, with people or feelings, having access to this way of thinking allows you to get into a more constructive problem solving or creative mode.
+Whether it is finding more resourceful ways of dealing with situations at home or work, with people or feelings.
+Having access to this way of thinking allows you to get into a more constructive problem solving or creative mode.
 How you think about the problem profoundly affects your capacity to work with it.

 “The problem is not the problem.
 The problem is your attitude about the problem.
 Do you understand?”
 Captain Jack Sparrow

 I am not suggesting a trite glossing over of genuine difficulties, or a blind optimism that refuses to engage with life’s realities.
 This is simply a useful way to harness your abilities that can be applied to any area and on any level.
 Whether you are grappling with major challenges or just enjoying a greater appreciation of everyday life.
-If you don’t believe me (or Captain Jack Sparrow), try it for one week, day in and day out.
-Try using the reframes suggested here and see how you feel by the end of that week.
-What felt different and what changed in your life?

 2. What is NLP Reframing?